-Plug-and-Play chips, remaps, recappable plug-and-play chips, warranties, manufacturers’ safeguards… What’s best to get your tow vehicle singing the right tune?
+What’s best to get your tow rig singing the right tune?

-With the proliferation of the common-rail diesel engine, tuning to squeeze extra torque and power out of the average tow rig has become equally as common.
-A quick search on Google offers up a plethora of articles, advertisements and forum soapboxing on the subject, mostly from a manufacturer’s or retailer’s perspective, promising huge increases in power figures, and a corresponding increase in fuel economy.
+A quick search on Google offers up a plethora of articles, advertisements and forum soapboxing on the subject.
+You’ll notice these are mostly from a manufacturer’s or retailer’s perspective, promising huge increases in power figures, and a corresponding increase in fuel economy.
 How does the average punter decide what’s best for them and theirs?

-The chip manufacturer’s website will claim they’re the undisputed champion of upgrades, while the local dyno-tuners website will claim their fully customised remap reigns supreme, and still you’ll read on a forum about John’s ex-wife’s brother-in-law’s mate from two streets over who had the best product ever invented called ‘X’.
+The chip manufacturer’s website will claim they’re the undisputed champion of upgrades; the local dyno-tuners website will claim their fully customised remap reigns supreme.
+Still, you’ll read on a forum about John’s ex-wife’s brother-in-law’s mate from two streets over who had the best product ever invented called ‘X’.

-The simplest way of explaining how plug-and-play chips work, is that they read the data that is coming from the engine sensors, and very slightly fudge them as they’re sent to the ECU.
-The ECU then believes that the vehicle may be under-fuelling a touch, or not holding the injectors open long enough (injector pulse duration – we’re talking milliseconds here), and so sends a signal to the fuel pressure regulator, or injectors, to up their game.
-This in turn changes the fuel mapping, and profile for the engine, which will drag more power and torque out of the engine and allow you to not have to push the loud pedal as hard, which will help your fuel economy.
+Plug-and-play chips work by reading the data that is coming from the engine sensors, and very slightly fudging them as they’re sent to the ECU.
+The ECU then believes that the vehicle may be under-fuelling a touch, or not holding the injectors open long enough (injector pulse duration – we’re talking milliseconds here).
+As a result, a signal is sent to the fuel pressure regulator, or injectors, to up their game.
+This in turn changes the fuel mapping, and profile for the engine, which will drag more power and torque out.
+The result?
+You won’t have to push the loud pedal as hard, which will help your fuel economy.

 The beauty of a chip is, as the name suggests, they’re plug-and-play.
-Most of them can be installed by just about anyone (though, some are a much longer and involved process and require quite a bit of work), and should you sell your vehicle, or need to take it back for warranty repair, they can be removed.
+Most of them can be installed by just about anyone (though, some are much longer and require quite a bit of work).
+However, should you sell your vehicle, or need to take it back for warranty repair, they can be removed.
 They are also very easy to find to suit your vehicle; just tell the retailer what vehicle you have, and they’ll generally grab one off the shelf for you then and there.

-There are also the safety benefits with a plug-and-play chip.
-Most chip settings are considered a mild tune, where testing has been done for that specific engine to work out what the engine, fuel system and turbo can take for extended periods of time without drastically reducing longevity of the components.
+Plug-and-play chips also have safety benefits.
+Most chip settings are considered a mild tune, where testing has been done for that specific engine to work out what the engine, fuel system and turbo can take for extended periods of time without drastically reducing the components’ longevity.

 Another drawback of a chip is that with all things aftermarket, there is an increase in the risk of connectors coming loose or corroded, and the unit itself failing from too many corrugations.